radiobillm/DakotaSim/Arduino.md

 Initially, I soldered IDC ribbon cables directly to the Arduino pins, using a separate connector for each control.
 Later, for the two additional Arduino Pros, I switched to using connectors soldered on the Arduino.

+Renaming the USB HID device requires updating the boards.txt file, one is included.

 See the software info

 ## Pin Mapping and Wire Bundles